Madi3456/Group-15/team/m3/features.md

 Team Member: Madeline Gelnett

 <h4>Large Features (4-5 points)</h4>
 Feature Name: Testing-Boxes
 Description: A dashboard that retrieves sets from IndexedDB from the user and visualizes them using test boxes with questions.
 The user can in put their answers which are recorded and compared to the corrected answers.
 The results are then stored back into the set of the Indexed DB to appear on the learn page.
 Point Value: 5 points
-Team Member: Madeline Gelnett
+Team Member: Madeline Gelnett <p>

+Feature Name: Bar Graph of Test Scores <br>
+Description: Students can view an interactive bar graph that visually tracks their progress, making it easy to identify trends and improvements over time.
+The graph will retrieve multiple data sets from IndexedDB and visualize them. <br>
+Point Value: 4 points <br>
+Assigned Team Member: Natasha Garg